 Solar Pool heating: $5.00 per estimated therm displaced

-It depends on your location and what type of panels you're installing.
-With the winter months in California being very mild, you have a wide time window to install your panels, though they won't achieve peak performance until summer arrives.
+It depends on where you live and the kind of panels you plan to use.
+With the winter months in California being very mild, you have a lengthy window to install your panels, though they won't reach peak performance until summer arrives.

 Your installer can give you an estimate of what your energy bills will look like after you install solar panels.
 Generally, your energy bills will decrease significantly because you'll be using energy from the sun for free, instead of buying energy from the utility company.
 The average annual savings in Mill Valley amount to $1,053.

-The most common types of home solar panels in Mill Valley include thin-film, monocrystalline and polycrystalline.
+Some frequently-used types of home solar panels in Mill Valley include thin-film, monocrystalline and polycrystalline.
 Monocrystalline panels are balanced and efficient, while polycrystalline and thin-film panels pair good performance with greater upfront value.
-Ask your local provider about the types of solar panels they work with.
+Talk with your local provider about what kinds of solar panels they work with.